 The services offered should range from maintenance and repairs, handling tenants, documentation and daily operations, evictions and rental collection, marketing, and several others.
 Don’t commit to a contract you’re not happy with and always review the terms in full before committing to anything.

 5. Be Clear on Costs

-This is where comparing and contrasting comes in handy.
+This is where comparing and contrasting come in handy.
 It may be difficult to determine if a property management company is affordable enough unless you check what other similar companies offer.
 Get a good breakdown of the cost for all services rendered, as well as any additional fees that may pop up later on, such as unforeseen repairs and damages.

 In a nutshell, hiring property management all boils down to proper research and understanding the services involved.
 Remember, the responsibilities of a property manager are almost endless, be sure to select one that will make life much easier for you!

 If you thought this guide was helpful, here is a free download of the 39 Question Checklist – Hiring Property Management.
 Utilize this checklist of questions to ask when you plan to hire a property management company for your real estate portfolio.
 If you are curious or have questions please feel free to contact us at Brotherly Love Real Estate, your local property experts in Philadelphia.